kllund/sample-pipeline-files/README.md

+# ATTENTION
+This repo has been archived.
+For updated versions, please visit https://github.com/advanced-security/sample-codeql-pipeline-config

 # Sample pipeline files for popular CI/CD systems
 This repository contains pipeline files for various CI/CD systems, illustrating how to integrate the CodeQL CLI Bundle for Automated Code Scanning.